What is digital citizenship?

 - Share only as much personal information as necessary.
 For example, it’s not compulsory to enter your year of birth, mobile number, email address or city on all online forms.

-- Keep privacy settings up to date on social media sites, so profiles aren’t publicly available.
+- If your child is on social media, keep privacy settings up to date so profiles aren’t publicly available.

 - Keep passwords private.